TRT in the UK

-Testosterone is the most important hormone produced in the body of men, and they contribute to many of the healthy bodily functions that men experience every day.
-Testosterone is exclusively produced in the testes and if they are not producing as much testosterone as they should it can lead to a hormone imbalance in the body.
+Testosterone is the most important hormone produced in the body of men, and it contributes to many of the healthy bodily functions that men experience every day.
+Testosterone is exclusively produced in the testes.
+If they are not producing as much testosterone as they should it can lead to a hormone imbalance in the body.
 While many people associate testosterone with simply being in charge of fueling sex drive, that is far from the only thing that it is responsible for.
-It helps to regulate things like puberty, mental and physical energy levels, maintaining and increasing muscle, emergency response instincts, and also has a hand in countless other features of our bodies.
+It helps to regulate puberty, mental and physical energy levels, maintaining and increasing muscle, emergency response instincts and also has a hand in countless other bodily processes.

 While male menopause and female menopause share the title of menopause, the cycles that men and women go through during this time are quite different.
-The main difference is that all men don’t experience male menopause, while all women are subject to menopause.
-Another difference is that the men that do go through male menopause do not experience a complete shutdown of the reproductive organs.
-Though it does not result in a complete shut down, it can affect sex drive and sexual function heavily.
+The main difference is that not all men experience menopause, while all women are subject to menopause.
+Another difference is that the men who do go through male menopause do not experience a complete shutdown of the reproductive organs.
+Though it can affect sex drive and sexual function heavily.

 What are the symptoms of male menopause?

-Just like with female menopause, there are several symptoms of male menopause that you should be aware of.
 Unfortunately, the symptoms of male menopause are very broad and can affect many parts of the body and mind.
-Additionally, they very commonly worsen as the person ages, meaning it could become an ongoing issue that continues to develop.
-Here are the symptoms, both physical and mental, that one might expect when going through male menopause or another low-testosterone related condition.
+Additionally, they worsen with age, meaning it could become an ongoing issue that continues to develop.
+Here are the symptoms, both physical and mental, that one might expect when going through male menopause.

 Physical Symptoms

-Since testosterone plays a large role in making sure that the bodies of men function properly and as intended, a deficiency in testosterone can have physical consequences that are less than pleasant.
-There are a number of symptoms that you might experience when you have a low testosterone condition or you are going through natural male menopause.
+Since testosterone plays a large role in making sure that the bodies of men function properly, low testosterone can have physical consequences that are less than pleasant.

 One of the main symptoms that you might experience is low energy.
-Since testosterone is partially responsible for giving you energy and drive, low testosterone can mean that you have lower energy and higher overall fatigue than usual.
-This can also contribute to decreased motivation in your personal and professional life and lead you to be less productive and less driven than what you were previously.
+This can also contribute to decreased motivation in your personal and professional life and lead you to be less productive and less driven.

 With a less regulated body and more irregular body functions, low testosterone can also contribute to raising the amount of body fat that you have and put you in worse physical shape overall.
 These effects also transmit to muscle mass and strength, since testosterone also plays a large part in developing muscles and providing muscular strength to the body.

-Since testosterone is the main hormone for men and provides what is necessary for puberty and development of proper sex organs, a low testosterone could lead to an imbalance in the development of the body.
-Without proper testosterone, it is possible that men could develop breasts.
-This also will come with a decreased sex drive and also possibly problems achieving or maintaining an erection.
+Since testosterone is the main hormone for male development, low testosterone could lead to slowed or underdevelopment of the body.
+Without proper testosterone levels, it is possible that men could develop breasts (gynecomastia).
+This also will come with a decreased sex drive and possibly problems achieving or maintaining an erection.

 Mental Symptoms

-One of the most prominent mental side effects of low testosterone and male menopause is depression or sadness.
-The chemical imbalance in the brain can cause men to feel sad and depressed more so than usual and more often.
-Typically, feeling depression and sadness is a good sign that male menopause or low testosterone might be occurring.
+One prominent mental side effect of low testosterone and male menopause is depression or persistent sadness.
+The resulting chemical imbalance in the brain can lead to heightened feelings of sadness and depression, serving as an important indicator that male menopause or low testosterone may be occurring.

 Male Menopause Symptoms Summary Table